joelhawksley/timeframe/README.md

 - Integrate with Home Assistant to show whether mail has been delivered today
 - Improve OAuth refresh token availability
 - Improve local workflow as debugging is difficult due to using development server as production
+- remove Cron and Postgres dependencies for better application portability

 ## Local development